synox/yahoo-weather/README.md

 ## Dependencies
 It's using the [HttpClient library](https://github.com/nmattisson/HttpClient) for spark core.
 Before compiling, add those files to your workspace.
 If you are building locally add it to `build.mk`.

+## Known issues
+* sometimes it does not connect to yahoo api on first try. after a few tries it should work.

 ## Usage
 You have to find your location code "woeid".